mathadvance/mast-web/README.md

     db.email_proxy.createIndex({ "email": 1 }, { unique: true })

 In production we create a `dbOwner` and require authentication for most operations.
 But this should not be necessary in local testing.

+For `redis` just start up the service.
+Make a password and add authentication information to `REDIS_URI` in production.

 ## Structure